Fact Sheet: Running for 2021 Municipal Offices

 - For an office that is elected by district or ward, the candidate must reside within the district or ward.

-- Candidates must file a notice of candidacy with the county board of elections office in the county of their residence and pay a filing fee of 1% of the annual salary of the office sought during the filing period.
+- Candidates must file a notice of candidacy with the county board of elections office in the county of their residence and pay a filing fee set by the municipal governing board during the filing period.
+The minimum is $5 with a maximum of 1% of the annual salary of the office sought.

 - For partisan elections, a candidate must be affiliated with the same political party in which he or she intends to file for at least 90 days prior to the date the candidate files.